SECTION RO4, DIRECTORATE OF SIGNALS

 Section RO4 later moved to a new building a few miles away at the Albert Park Barracks.
 The building contained departments for printing, book-binding, collation and distribution of secret and confidential codes and cyphers.
 The building was surrounded by a security fence with security guards posted.

-A large number of WAAAF personnel were brought in to release a number of RAAF personnel.
-Personnel were strictly screed before they could join Section RO4.
+A large number of WAAAF personnel were brought in to release a number of male RAAF personnel.
+Personnel were strictly screened before they could join Section RO4.
 It was then difficult to get a posting out of Section RO4, such was the secret nature of this group.

 In recognition of the importance of Section RO4, most personnel were given the rank of NCO.
 Initially four and then later five WAAAF officers oversaw the ninety airwomen serving in Section RO4.